JDStraughan/JDStraughan.com/_posts/2013-03-05-html5-snake-with-source-code-walkthrough.md

 {% endhighlight %}

-We need to remember that when <code>game.drawBox()</code> creates each section, it begins from the x,y coordinates, then creates a box based on the height and width, with the x,y in the center.
+We need to remember that when <code>game.drawBox()</code> creates each section, it begins from the x,y coordinates, then creates a box based on the height and width with the x,y in the center.
 This means that a box will have a center that is 1/2 the width and 1/2 the height.
 To abide by these conditions, our snake is positioned accordingly.

 Lastly, our <code>init()</code> method builds our starting snake: